Video clip

 What can encourage me to maintain my good habits?

-• I reduce my risk of type 2 diabetes and other chronic diseases
+- I lower my risk of type 2 diabetes and other chronic diseases

 How can I choose foods with less sugar when shopping?

-First and foremost, I use the calculator to identify the main sources of my added sugar intake.
-My little trick of the day: I prepare my shopping list and think about alternatives that would still be enjoyable: fruit, a bag of mixed nuts for my 4 o’clock snack, fruit tea bags to make myself a flavourful drink.
+First and foremost, I use the calculator to identify the main contributors to my consumption of added sugars.
+My little trick of the day: I prepare my shopping list and think about what I could buy that would give me pleasure in a different way: fruit, a bag of mixed nuts for my 4 o’clock snack, fruit tea bags to make myself a drink full of flavour.

 My practical, realistic goal?